-The interesting thing I have discovered while researching - firstly; who was trying to 'Silence' my husband, Dr Gary Fettke from talking about LCHF, and secondly; the Evolution of the 'Plant-Based' dietary guidelines, has been the influence of the Adventist Church on our dietary and health guidelines and Lifestyle Medicine's unusual partnership with Coca-Cola, considering 'Lifestyle Medicine' is based on Adventist Health Reform principles that are anti any sort of stimulants, including caffeine.
+The interesting thing I have discovered while researching - firstly, who was trying to 'Silence' my husband, Dr Gary Fettke from talking about LCHF, and secondly, the Evolution of the 'Plant-Based' dietary and health guidelines, which have been influenced by the Seventh-day Adventist Church.
+I am also concerned about Lifestyle Medicine's unusual partnership with Coca-Cola, considering 'Lifestyle Medicine' is based on the Adventist Health Reform principles that are anti any sort of stimulants, including caffeine.

-I started out questioning 'why' the highest profile Nutritionist in the South East Asia and Pacific region was called in as the expert witness for the Australian Health Practitioner Regulatory Agency (AHPRA) in Gary's 2014 investigation after being reported to the medical board by a dietitian at the hospital he was working at.
+I started out questioning 'why' the highest profile Nutritionist in the South East Asia and Pacific region was called in as the expert witness for the Australian Health Practitioner Regulatory Agency (AHPRA) in Gary's 2014 investigation after being reported to the medical board by a dietitian at the hospital where he was working for recommending his patients, with complications of Type 2 diabetes, reduce sugar!?!

 Mark Wahlqvist was involved in Lifestyle Medicine (LM) not only as an international speaker but also on an LM Advisory Board in 2015 with Garry Egger, founder of the Australian Lifestyle Medicine Association (ALMA).
 He is based at Zhejiang University as a visiting professor in Medicine - the only University I have found actually partnering with Adventist Church's Loma Linda University in the whole of China, and his wife, Meei Shyuan Lee, was/is 'currently spearheading research in Taiwan' for ILSI, the International Life Sciences Institute founded by Alex Malaspina in 1978, as then Vice President of Coca-Cola.